top of page

 How do wind turbines create electricity?

 A wind turbine turns wind energy into electricity using aerodynamic force from the rotor blades (similar to helicopter rotor blades).
 When wind flows across the blade, the air pressure on one side of the blade decreases.
-The difference in air pressure across both sides of the blade create both lift and drag- the force of the lift is stronger than the force of the drag, causing the rotor to spin.
+The difference in air pressure across both sides of the blade creates both lift and drag- the force of the lift is stronger than the force of the drag, causing the rotor to spin.
 The rotor connects to the generator, which converts motion from the rotor into electricity.

 Photograph of a wind turbine with text pointing out the different components of the turbine